-PM 2: Number and percent of persons reviewed whose emergency preparedness plan (EPP) and Plan of Services and Supports (PSS) address prevention strategies for identified risks (including critical incidents).
-N: Number of persons reviewed whose EPP and PSS address prevention strategies for identified risks (including critical incidents).
+PM 2: Number and percent of persons reviewed whose emergency preparedness plan (EPP) in the Plan of Services and Supports (PSS) address prevention strategies for identified risks.
+N: Number of persons reviewed whose EPP in the PSS address prevention strategies for identified risks.
 D: Number of persons reviewed.